-To qualify for the high average award at the end of the season, a player must average 2 or more games per week, and in a 14-week season, a player must play at least 35 games to qualify.
+- To qualify for All Star Awards at the end of the season, a player must play at least 10 weeks and a player must play at least 28 games to qualify.

 - #darts or less are in singles games only.